-In 1960, after 82 years as a British possession, Cyprus became an independent state with a constitution designed to balance the interests of Greek and Turkish communities, both long-time residents of the island.
+In 1960, after 82 years as a British colony, Cyprus became an independent state with a constitution designed to balance the interests of Greek and Turkish communities, both long-time residents of the island.
 At the same time, Cyprus entered into a treaty with Britain, Greece and Turkey to guarantee the basic provisions of the new nation’s territorial integrity and sovereignty, and the basic provisions of its constitution.

 Independence in Cyprus was followed by a series of constitutional crises that led to the outbreak of inter-communal violence in December 1963.
 After attempts by the international community failed to restore peace, the matter was referred to the U.N.
 Security Council, which voted unanimously on 4 March 1964 to adopt Resolution 186, recommending the deployment of peacekeeping forces to separate the island’s opposing factions.

 Starting with only four troop contingents — from Canada, Denmark, Finland and Ireland — UNFICYP stood up at Nicosia in April 1964 with a mandate to use its best efforts to prevent a recurrence of fighting between the Greek Cypriot and Turkish Cypriot communities, and to contribute to the maintenance and restoration of law and order, and a return to normal conditions.
 That mandate remains unchanged.